veeto

 Key Takeaways

-• Requires employers to provide annual written notices informing workers of their workplace and constitutional rights.
+• Requires employers to provide annual written notices to workers about their workplace and constitutional rights by 2026.

-• Mandates employers to notify emergency contacts if employees are arrested or detained at work.
+• Mandates employers to notify emergency contacts if workers are arrested or detained at work.

-• Establishes penalties up to $500 per employee for employers who violate these requirements.
+• Establishes penalties up to $500 per violation, with higher fines for emergency contact violations.

 Get Involved